Clinical Depression

 Gender

-Statistics show that women are nearly twice as likely to be clinically depressed as men, although all genders are affected at the same rate as children.
+For older adults, statistics show that women are nearly twice as likely to be clinically depressed as men.
+Meanwhile, all genders are affected at the same rate as children.
 This statistic may be because women are more likely to report depression and seek help than men, as men often face unique stigmas.
 Relationships also factor in, with statistics showing that married people are less likely to be depressed

 Genetics

 Depression can run in families, suggesting that there may be a genetic predisposition to the illness.
 However, having a parent or relative with depression doesn't mean you will be diagnosed with depression.
 Depression is a complex illness linked to a combination of genes.
-While abundant research has been conducted on this factor, the genetic influence is still uncertain
+While abundant research has been conducted on this factor, the genetic influence is still uncertain.
+Research continues to explore risk factors for depression beyond family history.

 Personality traits